FAQ - Frequently Asked Questions

 Question: Is a car essential?

-Answer: Ardersier has a good bus service with regular buses into Inverness and Nairn.
+Answer: Ardersier has a bus service with regular buses into Inverness and Nairn.
 There are two good convenience shops in the village where you can get the essentials and the big supermarkets will deliver.
-There is a selection of eating places in Ardersier ranging from a Cafe to hotel cuisine.
+There is also a selection of eating places in Ardersier ranging from a cafe to hotel cuisine.
 Once you are here, you can park up and enjoy a break from driving.

 Question: Are there any additional charges?